The EII Support Levy (ESL)

 What do you need to do?

-In order to assess whether your business should be paying this charge, you need to know whether your business is regarded as operating in an EII.
+In order to assess whether your business your business qualifies for an EII exemption, you need to know whether your business is regarded as operating under an eligible SIC code.
 The full list of SIC codes can be found from page 28 on the following government document: Energy Intensive Industries (EIIs): Guidance for applicants seeking a certificate for an exemption

 If your business has an eligible SIC code then you may apply for a certificate of exemption.